-You need to nurture and engage your talent to stop them from leaving.
-Two out of three workers are planning to quit their jobs this year.
 What makes these employees quit?
-And what makes them remain with the company?
+And what makes them remain at the company?
 The answer to all these lies within the dynamics of employee retention.

 But before we go deeper into the concepts of employee retention, let’s get some things straight.